themeexpress/themeexpress.github.io/_posts/2022-02-23-JavaScript-Array-and-Object-destructuring.markdown

 layout: post
 title:  "JavaScript Array and Object destructuring!"
 date:   2022-03-22 23:23:48 +0900
-categories: jekyll update
+categories: JavaScript
 ---
-Today I will discuss about Javascript Array and Object destructing.
-Destructing is widely using in ES6, Typescipt and Javascipt libray and framework like React Js.
+Today I will discuss about Javascript Array and Object destructuring. destructuring is widely using in ES6, Typescipt and Javascipt libray and framework like React Js.

-`Array Destructing`
+`Array destructuring`

 {% highlight javascript %}
 // Array Destructureing